-General Policy Statement and Notice of Non-Discrimination and Non-Harassment discriminate, or tolerate discrimination or harassment, against any member of its community on the basis of race, color, national origin, ancestry, sex/gender, age, religion, disability, pregnancy, veteran status, marital status, sexual orientation, or any other status protected by applicable federal, state, or local law in matters of employment or admissions or in any aspect of the educational programs or activities it offers.
+General Policy Statement and Notice of Non-Discrimination and Non-Harassment

+Chicago Theological Seminary is committed to fostering the full humanity of all its members.
+All forms of discrimination and harassment impugn the full humanity of any human being and for this reason are not tolerated in this Seminary.
+Chicago Theological Seminary does not discriminate, or tolerate discrimination or harassment, against any member of its community on the basis of race, color, national origin, ancestry, sex/gender, age, religion, disability, pregnancy, veteran status, marital status, sexual orientation, or any other status protected by applicable federal, state, or local law in matters of employment or admissions or in any aspect of the educational programs or activities it offers.